MacNite/HiveScale/pcb-design/README.md

 - Confirm all module header footprints match the physical modules you are using (pin pitch, row spacing).
 - Verify the INMP441 L/R pin routing as described above.
 - Verify pull-up resistor values on the I2C bus.
-- Review `todo-list.md` for any open layout tasks.
 - Order a small prototype run before field deployment.

 ---